v1d3/WeatherApp/backend/README.md

 java -jar target/backend-0.0.1-SNAPSHOT.war
 ```

-This will authomatically create the database container and run the application.
+This will automatically create the database container and run the application.

 ## Running the Project without Docker